Real-Time Dam Levels

 Water Level Analysis

 Allan Tannock Weir is currently operating near maximum storage limits.
-With current readings at 97.2%, the reservoir holds a robust 5 GL.
-This provides immense water security for the Queensland region.
+Standing at an impressive 97.6%, the total volume sits at 5 GL.
+Such elevated levels ensure uninterrupted supply for the surrounding catchments.

 Catchment & Hydrological Impact